Sexually Transmitted Diseases

 - Some STDs can spread into the uterus (womb) and fallopian tubes and cause pelvic inflammatory disease (PID), which can lead to both infertility and ectopic (tubal) pregnancy.

-- STDs in women also may be associated with cervical cancer.
+- Some strains of HPV infection in women also may be associated with cervical cancer.

 - STDs can be passed from a mother to her baby before or during birth.
 Some infections of the newborn may be successfully treated, but others may cause a baby to be permanently disabled or even die.